thelowsunoverthemoon/mahler.c/README.md

 # musictheory.c
 A simple library for music theory in pure C, with Interval, Chord, and Scale functions.
-I tried to keep this as minimal as possible, so there is no malloc or anything happening under the hood - the user of the library is in full control.
+I tried to keep this as minimal as possible, so there is no malloc or anything happening under the hood.
 All return values are enharmonically correct (ie, minor 6th of D is B flat, not A sharp).
 Below is the documentation.
 Function examples are in code blocks labelled EXAMPLE, with the code first, and the result on the next line.

 ## DOCUMENTATION